-The disparity between Aboriginal and non-Aboriginal participation in the health workforce is well documented.
-Reducing this disparity is consistently recognised as vital to addressing the serious health inequities faced by Indigenous populations worldwide.
+The disparity between Aboriginal and non-Aboriginal participation in the health workforce is well documented, and reducing this disparity is consistently recognised as vital to addressing the serious health inequities faced by Indigenous populations in Australia and worldwide.

 Evaluation of the program

-The Victorian Department of Health and Human Services (DHHS) appointed AHA to evaluate the impact of the:
+The Department appointed AHA to evaluate the impact of the:

-The evaluation uses a mixed methods approach that includes analysis of DHHS data, survey of grant recipients, site visits and in-depth telephone interviews with stakeholders and program funding recipients.
+The evaluation used a mixed methods approach that included analysis of DHHS data, a survey of grant recipients, site visits and in-depth telephone interviews with stakeholders and program funding recipients.

-The evaluation will report the impacts of the workforce development programs and explore the extent to which recipients have established health careers in Victorian healthcare organisations and ACCHOs.
-The report will provide evidence of the successes and highlight areas for future improvement in Aboriginal health workforce development in Victoria.
+The evaluation reports on the impact of the workforce development programs and the extent to which recipients have established health careers in Victorian healthcare organisations and ACCHOs.
+The report provides evidence of the successes and highlights areas for future improvement in Aboriginal health workforce development in Victoria.

 Development of the Aboriginal health workforce has been a priority in Victoria since 2010-11.
-Training grants have assisted 236 Aboriginal Health Workers to achieved workplace entry or career development opportunities, and 18 grant recipients have participated in graduate programs.
+Training grants have assisted 236 Aboriginal health workers to achieve workplace entry or career development opportunities, and 18 grant recipients have participated in graduate programs.